DayuanTan/AI-TensorFlow-Blockchain-Certificate/README.md

 ## 2. [Blockchain: Foundations and Use Cases (Use Ethereum)](Blockchain_Foundations_and_Use_Cases/module1_blockchain_foundation) by ConsenSys Academy

 This is a good introduction course to blockchain.
 But it's worth to mention that it focus more on public blockchain/permissionless blockchain.
 It uses Bitcoin and Ethereum as examples in most cases.

 The first two modules talk about public blockchain.
 Module 3 mentions the public/private/consortium blockchains.
+The private blockchain in module 3 is old (It looks it's before 2019).
+It says only on organization and the access control is cnetralized, which is not true in 2022.
+For example, Hyperledge Fabric supports multiple organizations to establish a private blockchain.

 It consists of 5 parts:
 - [Module 1 Blockchain Foundations](module1_blockchain_foundation/Module1.md)